 You can also tick off some 50 things activities along the way, including build a den, make a trail with sticks, create some wild art and hunt for bugs.
-Perfect for a family adventure in the great outdoors.
+Or download the Hardy's Birthplace Discovery Trail (pdf) for a family adventure in the great outdoors.

 Follow Hardy’s story from his place of birth here to his home at Max Gate*, and final resting place at St Michael's Church in Stinsford.
 Learn more about his life and work at the Dorset County Museum, get your photo taken next to the Hardy memorial, and round off your trip with a tour of Clouds Hill*, home of Lawrence of Arabia, a great friend of Hardy.

 *Currently closed for winter, reopening in March 2015.